Granger Causality Testing in High-Dimensional VARs: a Post-Double-Selection Procedure: Introduction

-Existing literature on Granger causality testing in HD-VARs therefore has so far not considered post-selection inferential procedures. \citet{wilms2016predictive} propose a bootstrap Granger causality test in HD-VARs, but they do not account for post-selection issues.
-Similarly, \citet{skripnikov2018joint} investigate the problem of jointly estimating multiple network Granger causal models in VARs with sparse transition matrices using lasso-type methods, but focus mostly on estimation rather than testing. \citet{song2017better} focus on statistical procedures for testing indirect/spurious causality in highly dimensional scenarios, but consider factor models rather than regularized regression techniques.
+Most existing literature on Granger causality testing in HD-VARs therefore has so far not considered post-selection inferential procedures. \citet{wilms2016predictive} propose a bootstrap Granger causality test in HD-VARs, but do not account for post-selection issues.
+Similarly, \citet{skripnikov2018joint} investigate the problem of jointly estimating multiple network Granger causal models in VARs with sparse transition matrices using lasso-type methods, but focus mostly on estimation rather than testing. \citet{song2019better} focus on statistical procedures for testing indirect/spurious causality in high-dimensional scenarios, but consider factor models rather than regularized regression techniques. \citet{lin2017regularized} consider high-dimensional multi-block VARs derived from a two-blocks recursive linear dynamical system and use a maximum likelihood (ML) estimator for Gaussian data.
+In order to obtain the ML estimates for the system transition matrices and the precision matrix, respectively the lasso and graphical lasso on the residuals are iterated until convergence. \citet{krampe2018bootstrap} develops bootstrap techniques for sparse VAR models combining a model-based bootstrap procedure and the de-sparsified lasso (see \citet{van2014asymptotically}) to perform inference on the autoregressive parameters. \citet{chaudhry2017uncertainty} look at de-biased estimators as in \citet{javanmard2014confidence}, for Gaussian and sub-Gaussian VAR processes with a focus on Granger-causality and control of the false discovery rate.

-In this paper we build on the post-double-selection approach proposed by \citet{belloni2014uniform}, to develop a valid post-selection test of Granger causality in HD-VARs.
+In this paper we build on the post-double-selection approach proposed by \citet{belloni2014inference}, to develop a valid post-selection test of Granger causality in HD-VARs.
 The finite-sample performance depends heavily on the exact implementation of the method.
 In particular, the tuning parameter selection in the penalized estimation is crucial.
 We therefore perform an extensive simulation study to investigate the finite-sample performance of the different ways to set up the test in order to be able to give some practical recommendations.
-In addition, we revisit the long-standing economic discussion on the money-income causality relation \citep{sims1972money} using the high-dimensional FRED-QD dataset, and investigate the construction of networks of realized volatilities using a sample of 49 financial stocks modeled as an heterogeneous VAR \citep{corsi2009simple}.
-In both empirical exercises we are able to demonstrate how our approach allows for obtaining much sharper conclusions than standard low-dimensional VAR techniques.
+In addition, we investigate the construction of networks of realized volatilities using a sample of 30 financial stocks modeled as a vector heterogeneous VAR \citep{corsi2009simple}.
+We are able to demonstrate how our approach allows for obtaining much sharper conclusions than standard low-dimensional VAR techniques.